-Recently, hybrid VLC/RF networks have emerged as a promising strategy to take advantage of high data rates from collocated VLC and ubiquitous coverage from RF systems~\cite{han2022survey,abuella2021hybrid_survey}.
+Recently, hybrid VLC/RF networks have emerged as a promising strategy for combining the high data rates of VLC with the ubiquitous coverage of RF systems~\cite{han2022survey,abuella2021hybrid_survey}.
 Early studies focused on IoT devices equipped with both VLC receivers and active RF transmitters to relay VLC data to conventional RF receivers~\cite{letaief2021hybrid, peng2021end}.
 Alongside these relay-based approaches, simultaneous lightwave information and power transfer~(SLIPT) has gained momentum as a technique to energize IoT devices via LED illumination while delivering data~\cite{ding2018slipt,xiao2021slipt}.
-For instance, Peng~\textit{et al.} considered optimizing end-to-end performance of the IoT relay-enabled hybrid VLC/RF system under transmission power constraints~\cite{peng2021end}, and Tang~\textit{et al.} studied different sustainability-driven resource allocation for hybrid VLC/RF systems~\cite{xiong2024hybrid2}.
-Although these research works have shown the potential to achieve lower operating costs and improved energy efficiency, they generally assume active RF transmitters on the IoT nodes, which increases device complexity.
+For instance, Peng~\textit{et al.} considered optimizing the end-to-end performance of an IoT relay-enabled hybrid VLC/RF system under transmission-power constraints~\cite{peng2021end}, and Tang~\textit{et al.} studied sustainability-driven resource-allocation strategies for hybrid VLC/RF systems~\cite{xiong2024hybrid2}.
+Although these studies have shown the potential to achieve lower operating costs and improved energy efficiency, they generally assume active RF transmitters on the IoT nodes, which increases device complexity.